 Silverado Brake Caliper Bracket Bolt Size: Take A Look At The Correct Size

 All the Chevy Silverado models produced between 1999 and 2019 use a universal bolt size of about M14 x 2.00 x 37mm.
+Here thread size is M14 mm, pitch and length/ hex of the caliper bracket bolt are 2.0 and 37 mm.

 Hence, if you are searching for a Silverado front brake caliper bracket bolt size or size of the rear mounting bolt, the answer is pretty straightforward: it’s the same for all caliper brackets of different year models.